joergjo/contosoads-containerapp/README.md

 ## Additional options

-These steps are optional and not required to deploy the application to Azure, but recommended for learning how to build and run the application before deploying it to Azure.
+These steps are optional and not required to deploy the application to Azure.
+Use them to learn about building and running the application on your local machine and alternate deployment techniques.

-### Building and running the sample app on your PC or Mac with your IDE or the .NET SDK
+### Building and running the sample app on your PC or Mac with your favorite IDE or just the .NET SDK

 See [this document](docs/build-and-run.md) for instructions on how to build and run the sample app on your PC or Mac.

-### Running the sample app on your PC or Mac using Docker
+### Running the sample app on your PC or Mac using Docker Desktop

 See [this document](docs/docker.md) for instructions on how to run the sample app on your PC or Mac using Docker.

+### Deploying the sample app from the command line

+See [this document](docs/deploy-with-cli.md) for instructions on how to deploy the sample app from the command line instead of using GitHub Actions.